christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Asander was also known through inscriptions as Asaandros ("Lord" + "Andros" means "man" or "son of man" in Greek.
 Jesus is referred to as "the son of man" 81 times in the four canonical gospels), "Asandrokhos (https://www.researchgate.net/publication/390912485Aspurgos-the_king_of_Bosporan_state_98_BC-_AD_38).) (-khos = Persian xšaya/Sanskrit Kshatriya/Greek "Christ".
 So, "Lord-Man-Christ"), and "Asandrochus" (Epigraphica Pontica II: New Inscription of Pythodoris from Panticapaeum.
 Saprykin Sergey Yu., Fedoseev Nikolay F.) (Asander-Ochus, or Lord King/Ochus, as in continuing the line of Achaemenid king Artaxerxes III Ochus.
 The suffix -ochus (or -ochos) is the Greek rendering of the Old Persian xšāyaθiya, meaning "king").

 Titles: Philocaesar Philoromaios, Soter, Great King of Kings, "As" in his name refers to Asar(Osiris)/Aesar/Aeser/Aisar/Ais/Is).

 Other suspected aliases: Akrosandros II, King of Scythia, Brogitarix, Idumean Antipater, Gaius Asinius Pollio (literary pen-name), Parthian Artavasdes (Greek Alex = Persian Arta) who was the brother of Tigranes II who was married to Cleopatra the Elder, princess of Pontus (Tigranes II/the Great was called Azhdahak proving Aži Dahāka was a royal Scythian title), Artavasdes II, king of Armenia who was the son of Tigranes II and Cleopatra the Elder, princess of Pontus and the Hasmonean Alexander II (son of king Aristobulus II son of Jannaeus Alexander also the nephew and son-in-law of king/high-priest Hyrcanus II.
 Also, Julius = Janneus?
 Or Janneus (Yannai) is related to the Roman name Gaius?).
 Juba I, King of Mauretania, Burebista, King of the Dacians, Atrebates, king of Britannia.
 Also Prince Jin Midi in China?
 Jin (金) means "Gold," a royal Scythian attribute.
 Mi (日) is "Sun."
 Di (磾) is a rare character meaning "black," but also a homophone for "Emperor" (帝).
 His story: A noble "barbarian" prince from the West (Xiongnu confederation, which included Saka/Scythians) is captured and rises to become the most powerful man in China, serving as regent to a child emperor.
 This is the exact same narrative archetype as a foreigner (Caesar) rising to power in Rome.
+Caesar's heir is Augustus.
+Asander's named successor is Aspurgus.
+Julius Caesar, Asander, Mithradates Chrestus and all had successors named Tiberius Julius (Tiberius Julius Augustus/Tiberius Julius Aspurgus/Tiberius Julius Mithridates).
+  - Spouse/Consort: Cleopatra VII (Isis who in mythology was the wife of Osiris and the mother of Horus): Dynamis Ourania (Aphrodite Urania).
+Aliases: Pythodorida Philometor (Pytho- from python, and -doria from the Dorian tribe who were Scythian Greeks).
+Also, Amanirenas ("Amon is Lord"), Kandake of Kush?

 - Spouse/Consort: Cleopatra VII (Isis who in mythology was the wife of Osiris and the mother of Horus): Dynamis Ourania (Aphrodite Urania).
 Aliases: Pythodorida Philometor (Pytho- from python, and -doria from the Dorian tribe who were Scythian Greeks).
 Also, Amanirenas ("Amon is Lord"), Kandake of Kush?
 - Children: